ntrThanh/License-Plate-Detection/README.md

 The technologies used in this project include Yolo architecture to detect license plates and characters within them, convolutional neuron network to classify each character.
-I used K-means Algorithm to split rows if there are more than one row and then arrange characters in the correct position.
+I used K-means algorithm or other algorithm to split rows if there are more than one row and then arrange characters in the correct position.

 Frameworks used are:
-`Pytorch`,
+`PyTorch`,
 `OpenCV`,
-`Scikit learn`,
+`Scikit Learn`,
-`Yolo v11`
+`YOLO v11`

 ## Benefit